- Are you brand new to playing guitar and not sure where to start?

-Like me you really want to learn to play or improve on the guitar or as a parent you want to see your kids do so.
+Like me, you really want to learn to play or improve on guitar or as a parent you want to see your kids do so.
 But what can you do about it and at the same time avoid the frustration, the pain, the waste of time and money that many aspiring guitar players go through?

 Before we can move on let’s find out why things did not work out very well for me and why it could be the same for you.
 Why the frustration?
 Why the confusion?
 Why the pain?
-The problem for me was that I had not yet found the best way to learn to play or improve on the guitar.
+The problem for me was that I had not yet found the best way to learn to play or improve on guitar.
 Fortunately this does not have to be the case for you.

 What’s The Best Way To Learn To Play Guitar?

-There is one method which I did not mention yet that has the best chance to work for you and that is to learn to play guitar from a teacher face to face.
+There is one method that I did not mention yet that has the best chance to work for you (and your kids) and that is to learn to play guitar from a teacher face to face.
 One reason for this is that at least with a real person you may be able to ask some questions and get some input on your playing during your lessons.
 This should help you progress for a while at least.
 But even then you have to be careful.
-Not all teachers are the same and most of them tend to only teach using a single method.
+Not all guitar teachers are the same and most of them tend to only teach using a single method.
 Again, that means most people will not likely get far with a teacher, unless you find the right one.

 How Do You Find The Right Guitar Teacher?

-As I mentioned already I struggled to play and improve on the guitar for years because I was trying to teach myself or because the teachers I had were not teaching me properly.
-That all changed when I finally found the right teacher to help me!!
-So finding and working with the right guitar teacher is the key to solving all of those problems and being able to learn to play the guitar, which is what you really want in the end!
+Then everything changed!
+Because of sheer persistence, I finally found the right teacher to help me!!
+Once that happened I immediately started to see real progress and my dream of playing guitar was becoming a reality right before my eyes!!
+So finding and working with the right guitar teacher is the key to solving all of those problems and being able to learn to play guitar, which is what you really want in the end!
 But how do you find the right teacher with so many options available?

 The right teacher for you needs to have the following things in place:

 - They must train you based on your learning style instead of teaching you the same way they teach everyone else.
 Most guitar teachers do not take the time to even try to figure this out.
-They tend to approach every student the same way when they teach them which leads many to progress slowly if at all and then get frustrated and in the end typically quit learning to play the guitar.
+They tend to approach every student the same way when they teach them which leads many to progress slowly if at all and then get frustrated and in the end typically quit learning to play guitar.

-- They must train you how to practice your materials properly!
+- They must train you how to practice properly!
 I am sure this may be hard to believe but most guitar teachers never take the time to show students how to properly practice the things they teach them.
 Instead they show them some new material and then they demonstrate it quickly then expect them to be able to remember how to practice it themselves when they get home.
-Most students tend to then practice incorrectly and get frustrated because of their lack of progress.
+Most students will then practice incorrectly and get frustrated because of their lack of progress.

 - They must track your progress and make sure you understand what has already been taught before you are given new materials.
 This is not the case with most guitar teachers.
 They tend to either wing it from class to class without remembering what was previously taught or they teach whatever is next on the list without making sure that you really have a grip on the previous material.
 Again, this causes most students to become either frustrated or overwhelmed and typically quit.